Zanjali/Pluse-coding/README.md

 → Adds a controlled delay between page interactions to prevent detection.

 🛠 Troubleshooting

-Problem	                                              Solution
-Scraper blocked or page not loading?
-Update puppeteer-extra-plugin-stealth.
+Scraper blocked or page not loading
+→ Update puppeteer-extra-plugin-stealth to the latest version.
+→ Try adding longer delays between page actions.

+No reviews found
-No reviews found?
-Could you double-check the company name spelling or date range?
+→ Check the company name spelling.
-Internet unstable?
-Make sure your network is strong during scraping.
+→ Ensure reviews exist for the selected date range.

+Internet unstable
+→ Ensure you have a strong and stable internet connection during scraping.

-Wrong date format error?
-Could you make sure the date format is yyyy-mm-dd?
-Example: 2024-05-20.
+Wrong date format error
+→ Enter dates strictly in yyyy-mm-dd format (e.g., 2025-04-28).

+Empty data.json file
+→ The company might not have reviews for the selected time range.
+→ Try expanding the date range.

 🤝 Contributing
 Pull requests are welcome!